lmartora/dfor772-final/README.md

 #### These are significant changes because pcapng is a more up to date format for pcaps literally meaning "packet capture new generation" that is being more widely used, and is what one of the most popular packet capturing program Wireshark defaults to for saving captures; and because finding files based on magic numbers can find pcaps with mismatched file extensions that were attempted to be hidden by purposefully changing the extension.

 ### How it works
 The program works first by importing several Autopsy-provided libraries that every plugin needs to function.
-With one of the imports, `IngestModuleFactoryAdapter`, a "factory" is created to provide the module with basic information on it as well as the ability to make ingest modules that work with the files in the image.
+With one of the imports, `IngestModuleFactoryAdapter`, a "factory" is created to provide the module with basic information on it as well as the ability to make ingest modules that work on the files in the image.
+The type of ingest module implemented in this plugin is a file ingest module, which examines every file from within a data source.
+The examination we perform in our file ingest module is checking for the following:
+- Files ending in `.pcap`
+- Files ending in `.pcapng`
+- Files with a magic header `A1 B2 C3 D4`
+- Files with a magic header `D4 C3 B2 A1`
+- Files with a magic header `A1 B2 CD 34`
+- Files with a magic header `34 CD B2 A1`
+- Files with a magic header `A1 B2 3C 4D`
+- Files with a magic header `4D 3C B2 A1`
+- Files with a magic header `0A 0D 0D 0A`
+Once a file matching this critera is found, a "blackboard artifact" is created so that the found packet capture is sorted under the `Data Artifacts > Interesting Files > Packet Captures` of the results tree.
+The artifact is also indexed so that if a user wants to use keyword search later in the case to find packet captures, they will be able to see them in keyword search.
+Finally, once the plugin is done going through every file, it prints a message in the `Ingest Messages` tool of how many packet captures were found.
 #### Source code is viewable in `NetArchaeFinal.py`